What is medical office workflow and what does a good one look like?

 This is the opposite of in-office redundancy: the classic "I thought Jim did that" situation.
 It slows the whole office down when a staff member has to track down a doctor who didn't provide information necessary for billing, or when an EMR entry looks spotty because chunks of data are absent.
 When your staff has specific duties, it's much easier to distribute resources and estimate time commitments, and it doesn't leave any last-minute scrambling at the end of the day.

 At Medical Economics, Brandon Glenn advocates for departmental checklists, which can be especially helpful during transitional times, such as when you're adjusting to a new EMR.
 Glenn's suggestions are based on a BMJ Quality & Safety article that found task lists effective in practices big and small.
-To improve workflow in your practice, assign generic tasks like "gather information" to different staff departments, and help develop specific subtasks that can be assigned to individuals.
+To improve primary care office workflow in your practice, assign generic tasks like "gather information" to different staff departments, and help develop specific subtasks that can be assigned to individuals.

 Can you draw a timeline of a day in your office?